What is role-play?

 - Physical level: roles involving physical effort or dexterity (fireman, worker, surgeon) help develop a child’s motor skills.

-- Cognitive level: role-playing supports the abstract concepts a child has learnt in school by means of practical examples, both the ones in the “realistic” world (such as for instance counting the money at the cash register in a supermarket) and those from the “humanistic” area (drawing up an article for a newspaper or pleading in a trial in court).
+- Cognitive level: role-playing supports the abstract concepts a child has learnt in school by means of practical examples, both the ones in the “realistic” world (for example, counting money at the bank or working as a laboratory technician), as well as those in the “humanistic” area (working as a TV journalist or interior designer).

 - Vocabulary: role-playing involves the due development of language, since the child needs to explain what he’s doing.